To preserve the heritage of the watermen of the Chesapeake Bay.

-Phil lives in the Riverside area of Newport News with Lee, his bride of 22 years.
-His son Gray attends Hampden-Sydney College and his daughter Lisa is a senior at Hampton Roads Academy.
+Phil lives in the Riverside area of Newport News with Lee, his bride of 24 years.
+He has a son, Gray, and a daughter, Lisa.

 Comments from Our President

 The Chesapeake Bay plays a vital role in our lives and culture.
-For more than 30 years, the Watermen’s Museum has shared the stories of the men and women who have worked the water: protecting the waterways and villages, piloting ships, ferrying goods and people, and fishing for our delicious seafood.
+For more than 35 years, the Watermen’s Museum has shared the stories of the men and women who have worked the water: protecting the waterways and villages, piloting ships, ferrying goods and people, and harvesting our delicious seafood.